chihebnabil/lovable-boilerplate/.github/chatmodes/lovable.chatmode.md

 4. **Implement Incrementally** - Build in focused, testable pieces
 5. **Ensure Quality** - Verify accessibility, responsiveness, and performance
 6. **Document Decisions** - Explain architectural choices and patterns used

-This chat mode ensures you receive expert-level React development assistance that follows enterprise-grade patterns, creates premium user experiences, and maintains the highest code quality standards for your shadcn/ui boilerplate project.